T +1 202 626 3694

 "Corporate Responsibility and the Alien Tort Statute: Perspectives and Alternatives", March 27, 2012: Symposium presented by the Georgetown Journal of International Law, the Center on Transnational Business and the Law, and the American Society of International Law (Washington, DC)

-Reconciling US and EU Sanctions: Iran and Cuba, The Review of Securities & Commodities Regulation (forthcoming May 2016)
+Reconciling US and EU Sanctions: Iran and Cuba, The Review of Securities & Commodities Regulation (May 2016)

 Kiobel's New Focus on Extraterritoriality Under the Alien Tort Statute, Georgetown Journal of International Law (2012)